freeCodeCamp/freeCodeCamp/guide/english/voice/index.md

 ## Voice

-Speech recognition allows users affected by accessibility difficulties (such as permanent visual impairment or temporary impairment while driving) the ability to navigate content on a website or input text data (such as a form).
+Speech recognition allows the physically(visually) impaired users to smoothly navigate through the web and browse the required content without any hinderance.
 Speech synthesis provides websites the ability to provide information to users by reading text.